Create Author Profile

 # Step 3 - Create GitHub Webhook

-A GitHub Webhook sends Katacoda a message when commits are pushed to the master branch.
+A GitHub Webhook sends Katacoda a message when commits are pushed to the master/main branch.
 This allows Katacoda to automatically update your scenarios when changes are made.

 In your GitHub Repository settings, add a new GitHub Webhook.